andrewstarritt/quaternion/README.md

 b) from a real number and a 3-tuple vector;

-c) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion,  that can then be used in conjunction with the rotate method;
+c) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion, which can then be used in conjunction with the rotate method;

 d) from a single number parameter: int, float, complex or another Quaternion.
    When the number is complex, the imaginary part of the complex number is assigned to the j imaginary part; or

-e) from the string representation of a quaternion (modeled on the complex type).
+e) from the string representation of a Quaternion (modeled on the complex type).
    The following are valid:

     Quaternion("1.2")